What are the ChatGPT free and paid versions?

 That being said, the slowdown and lower time to first token will probably be noticeable only when you use the Thinking model or run a Deep research, which requires more resources.

 What’s more, free version users will run into usage limits much faster.
-For instance, they get only four Deep researches per month while the paid version gives you 24.
+For instance, they get only five Deep researches per month while the paid version gives you 25.

-Therefore, if you plan to use ChatGPT often and during peak times, we highly recommend choosing the Plus plan.
+Therefore, if you plan to use ChatGPT often and during peak times, I highly recommend choosing the Plus plan.

 What is the difference between ChatGPT and ChatGPT Plus?